dcaribou/transfermarkt-datasets/README.md

 dagit_local                    run dagit locally
 ```
 Run `make help` to see the full list.

+Once you've completed the setup, you should be able to run most of these from your machine.

 ## data storage
 > :information_source: Read access to the S3 [DVC remote storage](https://dvc.org/doc/command-reference/remote#description) for the project is required to successfully run `dvc pull`.
 Contributors can grant themselves access by adding their AWS IAM user ARN to [this whitelist](https://github.com/dcaribou/transfermarkt-datasets/blob/655fe130974905591ff80bb57813bedd01ec7d6c/infra/main.tf#L17).